 Moderate turbulence would be described as sufficient for the captain to switch on the fasten your seat belt sign.
 It could cause a drink on the table in front of you to be spilled.

-Severe turbulence is where the aircraft is tossed around and things that aren’t stowed properly may fly around the cabin.
+Severe turbulence is when the aircraft is tossed around and things that aren’t stowed properly may fly around the cabin.
 This is very rare.

 What causes turbulence?